 Batteries within scope Most battery types are covered by producer responsibility.
-Below you will find the definition of a battery. svenska Share Contact Listen Guidance Batteries covered by producer responsibility The producer responsibility covers all batteries, except for the ones: used in protection of important security interests for a member state of the European Union, weapons, ammunition or war equipment, where the material has been manufactured for a specific military purpose, or intended to be sent into space.
+Below you will find the definition of a battery. svenska Share Contact Listen Guidance Batteries covered by producer responsibility The producer responsibility system covers all batteries, except for the ones: used in protection of important security interests for a member state of the European Union, weapons, ammunition or war equipment, where the material has been manufactured for a specific military purpose, or intended to be sent into space.
 The definition of a battery A battery is defined as any source of electrical energy generated by direct conversion of chemical energy and consisting of one or more battery cells.
-In the legislation, batteries are grouped as follows: Industrial batteries: a battery exclusively fabricated for industrial or other professional use, alternatively in electrical vehicles.
-Car batteries: a battery fabricated to be used in a starting engine, lighting or ignition system of a vehicle and not being an industrial battery.
-Portable batteries: a sealed and easily portable battery that is not labeled as a car or industrial battery.
-Legislation Batteries Ordinance (2008:834) on producer responsibility for batteries (In Swedish only) Batteridirektivet: The Directive on batteries and accumulators and waste batteries and accumulators (2006/66/EG) The Comission Regulation No 1103/2010 establishing rules as regards capacity labelling of portable secondatyr and automotive batteries and accumulators Other relevant legislation for the producer responsibility (In Swedish only) Ordinance (2011:927) on waste Regulation (NFS 2005:10) by the Swedish EPA on pretreatment of WEEE Ordinance (2000:208) on producer responsibility for filament bulbs and certain lighting equipment Hazardous substances Ordinance (2012:861) on hazardous substances in electrical and electronic equipment (In Swedish only) The RoHS directive direktivet of the European Parliament and of the Council 2011/65/EU Legal enforcement (In Swedish only) Ordinance (2012:259) on environmental sanction charges Law (1985:206) on fines Ordinance (2011:13) on environmental enforcement Ordinance (1998:940) on fees for permit matters and enforcement according to the Environmental Law Background The Environmental Protection Agency has been assigned as the enforcement authority through Section 24 in the Ordinance (2011:13) on environmental enforcement and is responsible for reviewing that the nationwide regulations on producer responsibility are fulfilled.
+In the legislation, batteries are grouped as follows: Industrial batteries: a battery exclusively for industrial or other professional use, alternatively in electrical vehicles.
+Automotive batteries: a battery to be used in a starting engine, lighting or ignition system of a vehicle and not being an industrial battery.
+Portable batteries: a sealed and easily portable battery that is not labeled as an automotive or industrial battery.
+Legislation Batteries Ordinance (2008:834) on producer responsibility for batteries (In Swedish only) Batteridirektivet: The Directive on batteries and accumulators and waste batteries and accumulators (2006/66/EG) The Comission Regulation No 1103/2010 establishing rules as regards capacity labelling of portable secondatyr and automotive batteries and accumulators Other relevant legislation for the producer responsibility (In Swedish only) Ordinance (2011:927) on waste Regulation (NFS 2018:11) by the Swedish EPA on pretreatment of WEEE Ordinance (2000:208) on producer responsibility for filament bulbs and certain lighting equipment Hazardous substances Ordinance (2012:861) on hazardous substances in electrical and electronic equipment (In Swedish only) The RoHS directive direktivet of the European Parliament and of the Council 2011/65/EU Legal enforcement (In Swedish only) Ordinance (2012:259) on environmental sanction charges Law (1985:206) on fines Ordinance (2011:13) on environmental enforcement Ordinance (1998:940) on fees for permit matters and enforcement according to the Environmental Law Background The Environmental Protection Agency has been assigned as the enforcement authority through Section 24 in the Ordinance (2011:13) on environmental enforcement and is responsible for reviewing that the nationwide regulations on producer responsibility are fulfilled.